Carthage/Carthage/README.md

 ## Supporting Carthage for your framework

 **Carthage only officially supports dynamic frameworks**.
 Dynamic frameworks can be used on any version of OS X, but only on **iOS 8 or later**.
-Additionally, since version 0.30.0 Carhage supports **static** frameworks.
+Additionally, since version 0.30.0 Carthage supports **static** frameworks.

 Because Carthage has no centralized package list, and no project specification format, **most frameworks should build automatically**.